theobald-software/kb.theobald-software.github.io/content/_a05-How-To-Xtract-General/how-to-edit-ranges-in-the-deltaq-field-selections.md

 ---
 layout: page
-title: How to Edit Ranges in the DeltaQ Field Selections
+title: BOARD Connector - How to Edit Ranges in the DeltaQ Field Selections
-description: How to Edit Ranges in the DeltaQ Field Selections
+description: BOARD Connector - How to Edit Ranges in the DeltaQ Field Selections
 permalink: /:collection/:path
 weight: 3
 ---